susridhanyamenon/susridhanyamenon/README.md

 - 💡 I'm a data scientist busy building my startup in financial research.
 - 🌟 I'm known to be a curious player, creative investigator, no-nonsense programmer, business savvy decision maker and tireless searcher.
 - 🎓 I earned my national senior secondary school certificate in Computer Science and Mathematics.
-- 🏅 I graduated business school with 💯 percentile conventrating on Marketing and Finance.
+- 🏅 I graduated business school with 💯 percentile concentrating on Marketing and Finance.
 - 💊 I wake up at [Mint Street to Dalal Street](https://github.com/Mint-Street-to-Dalal-Street).
 - 👀 I’m interested in information problem solving (IPS), building things and making work flows more efficient.
 - 🌱 I’m currently learning to digitise the process of market information extraction from a combination of spreadsheets and manual workflows to cloud based artificially intelligent designs based on real time data on assets.